-Students choosing the thesis option must take at least 18 additional semester hours, of which at least 12 must be in anthropology.
-For students electing to write a thesis, the additional 12 hours in anthropology must include at least three semester hours of ANTH 699.
+Students choosing the thesis option must take at least 18 additional semester hours, for a total of 30 semester hours.
+Twelve of the additional 18 semester hours must be in Anthropology.
+These additional 12 hours must include at least three and as many as six semester hours of credit in ANTH 699, Master's Thesis (more than six hours may be taken but they will not be applied to the degree requirements).